 Equal Protection: Both Mothers and Fathers May Be Eligible to Receive Child Support

-Many father’s approach our law firm with a relatively limited understanding of their legal rights.
+Many fathers approach our law firm with a relatively limited understanding of their legal rights.
 There is still a widely held perception that our state’s laws openly favor mothers.
 This is untrue.
 While some biases undoubtedly remain in the system, fathers have equal family law rights under the law as the mother.

 Of course, this was not always the case in the United States.
-In fact, decades ago, many states around the country had family laws on the books which explicitly treated mothers and fathers differently.
+In fact, decades ago, many states around the country had family laws on the books that explicitly treated mothers and fathers differently.
 In a key 1979 Supreme Court decision (Orr v.
 Orr), the nation’s highest court struck down an Alabama state law, which prevented husbands from getting alimony after a divorce.
 In doing so, the court ruled these types of discriminatory laws violated the Equal Protection Clause of the United States constitution.

 Fathers Must Establish Paternity to Access Parental Rights/Responsibilities

 While fathers have equal rights under the law, it is not necessarily easy to get child support.
 Before a man can assert any parental rights, he must establish paternity for a child.
 There are essentially four ways you can prove paternity in Illinois:

 1. Marriage at the time of birth (assumed paternity);

 3. An administrative paternity order; and

 Once paternity is confirmed, a father may seek custody/visitation rights — which are now officially known as the allocation of parental responsibilities and parenting time in Illinois.
 However, paternity must always come first.

 Child Support May Be Obtained Through an Agreement or Legal Order

 If you have primary responsibility for a child, you can seek child support from the child’s other parent.
 How exactly you should go about doing this depends on the specific circumstances of your case.